JavierBaal/KairosFlow/README.md

 ### Model‑agnostic LLM layer

 - Unified `LLMProvider` interface and `LLMFactory` to instantiate different backends from one config.
-- Built‑in providers for OpenAI (GPT‑3.5/4), Anthropic Claude, DeepSeek via OpenAI‑compatible API, Google Gemini, and custom endpoints.
+- Built‑in providers for OpenAI (GPT‑3.5/4), Anthropic Claude, Google Gemini, High-Performance MoE Models, and custom endpoints.
 - JSON‑first prompting patterns for tool‑like, schema‑constrained outputs.

 ### Testing, CI, and deployment